-People who "give up something for Lent" do so with the goal of being able to better reflect on the sufferings of Christ.
-I'm starting to wonder, however, if the giving up something for Lent is colored with tinges of selfishness (since it is aimed at bettering myself rather than serving others).
+People who "give up something for Lent" often say they are doig so so with the goal of being able to better reflect on the sufferings of Christ.
+So, does giving up chocolate for a month help me to identify with the sufferings of our Lord?
+Actually, I'm starting to wonder if the giving up something for Lent is, at least in U.S. culture, colored with tinges of selfishness (since it often seems aimed at bettering myself rather than serving others).

 "Giving up a want to meet a need" was a phrase coined by Rev. Elizabeth Vennum some years ago.
 Her brainstorming around that phrase led to what Nazarene churches know today as the Alabaster offering.
 That Alabaster offering is the denomination's international building fund. [ Alabaster offering info ]

 Why not take that money you would have spent on chocolates or Starbucks or cheese and give it to "meet a need"?
-Let me suggest Love Link ministries as a worthy recipient of your giving.
+Let me suggest the Alabaster offering or Love Link ministries as a worthy recipient of your giving.
 Love Link is an inner city ministry reaching out to families and individuals in the needy central core of Oklahoma City. [ more info on Love Link ministries ]

 This Lenten season, why don't you meet a need?
 Don't allow "giving up something for Lent" to be just a selfish act aimed at improving yourself spiritually.
 Turn your giving up something into a chance to minister to others.
 Give up a want to meet a need.
-If you've given up something for Lent that has a monetary value attached, make a donation equivalent to that amount to Love Link today.
-Mail it to Love Link, 500 S. Western, Oklahoma City, OK 73109-1032. [ Easter Sunday devotional thoughts ]
+If you've given up something for Lent that has a monetary value attached, make a donation equivalent to that amount to Love Link Ministries today. [ Easter Sunday devotional thoughts ]

 These reflections originally appeared in April 2, 2003 issue of SNU's student newspaper, The Echo.